evelyn1zaukobwn2gldvx-cyber/rumhaven-whitepape/part4/economic-loop.md

 The economy of the Rumhaven Isles is a self-reinforcing, closed-loop system.

-Entry: Players use BNB to participate in the Genesis Auction, acquiring their first Ship and Land NFTs.
+Entry: Players use Hype to participate in the Genesis Auction, acquiring their first Ship and Land NFTs.

 Production: Players dispatch their Ship NFTs on "Fortune's Voyage," producing $RUM through strategic combinations of ships, land, and routes.
 This is the primary source of $RUM.